greggman/webgpu-memory/README.md

    see them increase constantly and they are then you probably have an bug that's not losing all references to them.

-3. It's not currently tracking canvas memory
+3. It doesn't track render bundles

-   it's on the TODO list.
+   it's on the TODO list

 4. Lost contexts are not handled